Amsterdam transport

 To/from Amsterdam by bus

-From Amsterdam, there are international buses to all major cities across Europe.
+From Amsterdam, international buses run to all major cities across Europe.
 It’s a cheap way of travelling within Europe, but compared to flying fairly time-consuming.
 For instance, a bus ticket to Paris can be purchased for a fare as low as €20,- or under.
 There are several bus companies that offer these tickets, such as:

 • Eurolines